 The program will continue to pursue grant opportunities and complete the Supplemental Draft Environmental Impact Statement, to better understand benefits and impacts.
 The document will be available for review and comment.
 Refinements to address feedback will result in a Final Supplemental Environmental Impact Statement and Amended Record of Decision.
-At this stage, the program will be able to apply for permits, update cost estimates, and further design to prepare for construction.
+Construction is anticipated to begin in late 2025 or early 2026.